Yifang-Guo/LSC/README.md

-Built the project by springboot, tested api by postman, stored image file in aws s3 service, this project can management department information and employee information.
+Built the project by springboot, tested API by postman, and stored image file in aws s3 service, this project can manage department information and employee information.
-It also has login validation, in which implemented by interceptor via spring framework.
+It also has login validation, which is implemented by the interceptor via the spring framework.

 1. department management

      query all of the department information

      delete department

      add department

      update department

      query department by ID

 3. employee management